(Published September 2013, last updated May 2023).

 Where to eat in Castelnaudary

 There are many cafés, restaurants, bakeries (boulangeries) and supermarkets in Castelnaudary—you’ll find something to suit all budgets and tastes.
-No matter where you choose, don’t forget to try a hearty bowl of cassoulet!
+No matter where you choose, be sure to try a hearty bowl of cassoulet!

 On Monday morning, fresh food markets are held in Place de Verdun.
 Fill your picnic basket with local fruits, cheeses, nuts or yoghurt before continuing on your walk.